It follows the launch of the UK Defence and Economic Growth Task Force in April.

 Overall, Healey outlined a holistic vision, acknowledging the defence industry’s contribution to “economic security, investor confidence and social stability”.

 The package follows the launch of the UK Defence and Economic Growth Task Force – led by the Confederation of British Industry – on 23 April.
-The task force aims to deliver recommendations to the Government from industry and banks within the next two months.
+The task force aims to deliver recommendations to the government from industry and banks within the next two months.

 Enjoy reading this article?
 Click here to read more about our upcoming DSEI membership offering...